Seven Small Pyramids

 There are seven small pyramids (also known as "minor step pyramids") scattered along the Nile from Seila near the Fayoum Oasis and the necropolis of Meidum and Elephantine island near Aswan.
 There is a reference to an eigth pyramid in the delta area near Benha (ancient Athribis) but this is no longer visible.
 These pyramids date to the third and fourth dynasty of the Old Kingdom.
 There has been much debate concerning the purpose of these pyramids and the identity of their builder.

 Many of the pyramids have no internal structure and there is only evidence of a funerary cult for some of them.
-They may have been cenotaphs (dummy tombs) or shrines associated with any number of gods (with the forerunners being Horus and Set).
+They may have been cenotaphs (dummy tombs) or shrines associated with any number of gods (with the forerunners being Horus and Set), or royal wives.
 Some experts consider them to have been boundary markers or markers to track the flooding of the Nile while other suggest that the served some ceremonial purpose.
-They have also been described as early sun temples and monuments to the primeval mound of creation.
+They have also been described as early sun temples and monuments to the benben - the primeval mound of creation.

 It is notable that all were constructed close to important ancient capitals except for Seila (which was located close to the necropolis at Meidum).
 There also seem to be connections with important constellations (in particular Meskhetyu - the Big Adze) and special events in the Egyptian calendar; notably "Wepet Renpet" (the new year) and "Peret Sopdet" (the rising of Sirius before the inundation).